 Fact #6: Contraception is about choice

 You can get certain contraceptive medications and devices quite easily in Australia.
-For instance, condoms are available from supermarkets and pharmacies.
+For instance, condoms are available in supermarkets and pharmacies.
 Emergency contraception is available from pharmacies without a prescription.

 Your GP or sexual health clinic can assist you in accessing any form of contraception that requires a prescription or the services of a specially trained health practitioner.
 For example, you need a prescription for a vaginal ring and the progestogen-only pill (POP), and doctors or nurses are needed to insert or remove implants and IUDs.